alfredxiao/jackplay/README.md

   e.g. to set port number for the embedded web server to listen on, and specify blacklist, you append these parameters to -javaagent argument, as follows:

   ```
-  -javaagent:jackplay-agent-<version>.jar=port=8282,blacklist=java.net:java.nio
+  -javaagent:jackplay-agent-<version>.jar=port=8282;blacklist=java.net:java.nio
   ```

+  Note that multiple options are separated by ";" rather than ",".

-  Notice that package names in 'blacklist' are separated by ':', you can set whitelist as well, but you can't set both blacklist and whitelist at the same time.
+  Also note that package names in 'blacklist' are separated by ':', you can set whitelist as well, but you can't set both blacklist and whitelist at the same time.

   Options supported: